espcarlo27-byte/jce-cyber-lab/simulations/SIM-002-DNS-Tunneling/README.md

 **Simulation Status:** ✅ Validated

-> DNS tunneling–like activity was successfully captured, forwarded, indexed, and analyzed using **Zeek, Security Onion Hunt, and Splunk**.
+DNS telemetry was successfully captured, indexed, queried, and analyzed within Security Onion Hunt.
-SIM-002 is fully reproducible and defensible as a completed detection and analysis scenario.
+SIM-002 is fully reproducible and defensible as a completed detection scenario.